 Only 1 bike per team for the race.
 Tyres must be race compound treaded, slick or wets One number must be displayed on the front of the motorcycle and two side number plates.
 The numbers must be clearly visible to the public and marshals on both sides of the machine.
 All motorcycles must have a functioning red light mounted at the rear of the machine to be used during rain or low visibility conditions (and front light when required) if your light isn’t working when needed you WILL be blacked flagged until a working light is fitted.
-All handlebar levers (clutch, brake, etc.) must be, in principle, ball ended or be rounded.
+All handlebar levers (clutch, brake, etc.) must be ball ended or be rounded.
 Throttle controls must be self-closing.
 Petrol and oil filler caps when closed must be leak proof.
 They must be securely locked to prevent accidental opening.
-Oil catch tanks and breather systems: Catch bottles / tanks must be fitted to the gearbox breather pipe (unless standard breather goes into airbox), fuel tank breather pipe, carburettor overflow pipe(s) and the radiator overflow pipe (if applicable), where an oil breather pipe is fitted the outlet must discharge into a catch tank located in an easily accessible position and which must be emptied before the start of the race.
+Oil catch tanks and breather systems: Catch bottles / tanks must be fitted to the gearbox breather pipe (unless standard breather goes into airbox).
+All bikes must have a fully sealed airbox with 1 hole maximun area of 4225mm².
+This must be after the airfilter element, If your bike still triggers the trackside noise meter the clerk of course may ask you to quieten the noise by making hole area smaller. fuel tank breather pipe, carburettor overflow pipe(s) and the radiator overflow pipe (if applicable), where an oil breather pipe is fitted the outlet must discharge into a catch tank located in an easily accessible position and which must be emptied before the start of the race.
 Oil sump plug and filler plug must be lock wired.
 Teams may change ANY/ALL components on the motorcycle EXCEPT they MUST finish on the same frame as started, the only component not allowed to be substituted is the main frame.

 The noise limit at most circuits is measured at an average over 30 minutes, this is in addition to a maximum single bike noise limit also monitored by the circuit.
 The goal is to comfortably be below the average and to prevent any single bike breaking the individual noise limit during the event and preventing black flags during the race.
 Exhausts should be regularly repacked to ensure they remain below the maximum allowed 99dB(A) limit.
 Noise limit Max 99dB(A) - the noise test will be conducted with the microphone placed at 50cm from the exhaust pipe at an angle of 45° measured from the centre-line of the exhaust end and at the height of the exhaust pipe, but at least 20cm above the ground upto 250cc single (4-stroke) 5,500rpm upto 125 single (2-stroke) 7,000rpm “ALL” bikes must be 99dB(A) or below,any bikes above will not be allowed to take part untill tested at 99dB(A) or below, this is to allow for noise increase during the race, If the can is damaged during the event it must be replaced or repaired to conform to the 99dB(A) rule .End cans must be repacked if they go above the 99dB(A) limit.
 The only permitted end can for 4 stroke engines will be the factory Original Equipment or an “unmodded/undamaged” powertech from Powertech UK.